Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

-In this work, we simulate FVD in an antiferromagnetic (AFM) Ising ring using a Rydberg atom array.
-By applying a site-dependent longitudinal field, we explicitly break the $\mathbb{Z}_2$ symmetry of the two Néel ground states, casting one as a tunable false vacuum (FV) and the other as the true vacuum (TV).
+In this work, we simulate FVD in an antiferromagnetic (AFM) Ising ring using a programmable Rydberg atom array.
+By applying a site-dependent longitudinal field, we lift the $\mathbb{Z}_2$ degeneracy of the two Néel ground states, casting one as a false vacuum (FV) and the other as the true vacuum (TV).
 We first probe the short-time dynamics of a Néel state after a quench, observing the characteristic exponential decay of AFM order.
-We then study the dynamics of a more refined metastable state, the pre-quenched ground (PQG) state, and find it exhibits a much stabler decay.
-Supported by numerical simulations, we show that the PQG decay rate follows the theoretically predicted exponential suppression with the inverse symmetry-breaking field.
-This behavior holds even for a generalized Ising model incorporating both global and staggered potentials, as well as long-range interactions.
+We then study the dynamics of a more refined metastable state, the pre-quench ground (PQG) state.
+We show that the PQG decay rate is exponentially suppressed by the inverse symmetry-breaking field, a feature that persists down to the weak-field regime and contrasts sharply with the Néel state.
+This behavior holds even for a generalized Ising model incorporating both global and staggered potentials, as well as $1/r^6$ van-der-Waals interactions.
 Finally, we explore the long-time dynamics to study resonant bubble nucleation, a process characteristic of systems with a discrete energy spectrum.

 {\it Model and experimental setup. ---}